flaturtha/CharlieChan/_murderwiki/complete-history-of-the-mystery.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The First Murder Mystery &amp; the Deep Historical Origins of Mystery Stories
+### The First Murder Mystery &amp; the Deep Historical Origins of Mystery Stories
+{: .chaptertitle }

 <sup>9</sup> “Then the Lord said to Cain, ‘Where is Abel, your brother?’
 And he said, ‘I do not know.
 Am I my brother’s keeper?’ <sup>10</sup> He said, ‘What have you done?
 The voice of your brother’s blood is crying to Me from the ground.”
 [Genesis&nbsp;4:9&#8209;10](https://www.biblegateway.com/passage/?search=Genesis%204:9-10&version=NIV
 )